Speaker

 Description

 Electro-optic (EO) diagnostics offer non-destructive methods to resolve the longitudinal charge profile of highly relativistic bunches without the need for complex calibrations or ambiguous phase recovery techniques.
-The most commonly used technique, EO spectral decoding, is favoured for its simplicity, reliability, and straightforward output interpretation.
-However, its resolution is constrained by the geometric mean of the transform-limited and stretched probe laser durations.
-At the CLARA accelerator at Daresbury Laboratory, we have demonstrated an EO system utilizing common-path spectral interferometry (EOSI), which overcomes this limitation, by adding a single optical element to an EO spectral decoding system.
-This system successfully measured 35 MeV/c bunches with charges ranging from 150 pC to 2 pC and compressions from several picoseconds to approximately 300 fs RMS.
-Here, we discuss the technique with a focus on its current limitations and proposed improvements for an implementation on the upgraded 250 MeV CLARA beam.
+The most common technique, EO spectral decoding (EOSD), is favoured for its simplicity, reliability, and straightforward output interpretation, however its resolution is constrained to the geometric mean of the transform-limited and chirped probe laser durations.
+We have introduced a new technique utilising spectral interferometry (EOSI), which overcomes this limitation by adding a single optical element to an EOSD setup, with successful measurements shown previously on the CLARA accelerator at Daresbury Laboratory.
+To further explore this technique, we have performed EOSI on the CLEAR accelerator at CERN (160-200 MeV, 15-150 pC and 0.2-1.5 ps RMS) utilising a nJ oscillator and optical fibre-coupled transport.
+Our results highlight the potential for low power, turn-key operation and flexible integration of EOSI systems for single-shot ultrashort bunch length and arrival time monitoring.

 I have read and accept the Conference Policies | Yes |